xtendui/xtendui/src/gatsby/markdown/components/addons/navigation/multilevel.md

 Use this code to create a **toggle multilevel**.

 [[notePrimary]]
 | This addon uses [toggle](/components/core/toggle).
-Visit the component page to import and customize.
+Visit the component page to import javascript and customize.

 <demo>
   <demovanilla src="vanilla/components/addons/navigation/multilevel">